marsbard/grua/README.md

 Within the grua.yaml file, you may add a template to be replaced (at stack time, usually) with some information from your environment or from docker's metadata.

-Here's an example of a template.
-This one uses values from your _current_ environment to pass values through to the environment of the container:
+Here's an example of a number of templates.
+These use values from your _current_ environment to pass values through to the environment of the container:

 ```